spham395/05-Python-Programming/io-files.md

 The advantages of using binary formatting primarily apply to Windows.
 Unlike Linux, where "everything is a file"...
 Windows treats binaries and files differently.
 Thus, reading binary in text mode in Windows will more than likely result in corrupted data.
 Passing a 'b' variant will mitigate this issue.

 ### File Operations

+Once the file is open, we can begin reading, adding or modifying the file's contents.
+Below are some of the methods to make that happen.

 * f.write\(str\)         \# writestrto file​